atulkakrana/PHASIS/README.md

 **Quality Parameters**

-`bestLib`:  sRNA library name which has longest PHAS length i.e. maximum cycles of phasiRNAs detected `bestKVal`: The maximum and uninterrupted cycle of phasiRNAs detected for specific PHAS locus.
+`bestLib`:  sRNA library name which has longest PHAS length i.e. maximum cycles of phasiRNAs detected.
+`bestKVal`: The maximum and uninterrupted cycle of phasiRNAs detected for specific PHAS locus.
 PHAS locus with >= 6 cycles can be considered as a true PHAS locus.
 `phasiDominance`: Ratio of phasiRNAs abundances against total siRNAs from specific PHAS locus.
 A high ratio (~0.75) is expected from a true PHAS locus.
 `MaxTagRatio`: Ratio of most abundant siRNA against all the phasiRNAs from specific PHAS locus.
 A higher ratio would indicate that PHAS locus could be a lineage or species-specific miRNA.
 `totalPHASAbundance`: Sum of the abundances of phasiRNAs.

 **Note**
 Authors recommend using a robust p-value cutoff like 1e-05 or less.
 If user executes `collapser` without the `-pval` switch, then a default *p-value* of 1e-05 is used. `collapser` can be executed without `-pval` switch by running command: `python3 collapser -dir <phased results folder>`